 It managed to score 3887 points in the Geekbench 5 Multi-Core benchmark.

 It topped the 3D mark Ice Storm Unlimited GPU benchmark.

 Coming to the battery life, the 4350mAh built-in battery offers great battery life.
 On full charge it lasts for a day even with heavy use.
 With average use it easily lasts for 2 days.
 You can enable standby intelligent power saving mode to extend the battery life when the battery is low.
 You can also free apps that are not used for long time to save power.

 It achieved One Charge rating of 17 hours and 49 minutes, which is good for a phone with a large screen and a 4350mAh battery.
 Since it comes with xCharge 18W fast charging, it can charge from 0 to 100% in about 2 hours and 20 minutes and from 0 to 50% in just 46 minutes.
-We will bring you the complete set of battery life test results soon.
+Check out the complete set of battery life test results here.

 Overall, the Infinix Zero 5 is a decent smartphone with a large screen, good battery life with support for fast charging and dedicated SIM slots.
 Dual camera for portrait shots is decent, but the implementation is not the best and the image quality could have been better.
 Since it is a huge phone and is quite heavy some might not prefer it.